 1. Focus on the process.

 Almost every trader I know chose trading as a profession to make some dough.
-But as I’ve said in my one of my previous blog posts, being too focused on the returns of your investment can be very detrimental.
+But as I’ve said in my one of my previous blog posts, being too focused on the returns of your investment can actually be detrimental to your account.

 Remember that the market is unpredictable.
-The fact is there’s really no 100% way for you to know exactly whether or not your trade is going to win or lose.
+There’s really no sure way for you to know exactly whether or not your trade is going to win or lose.
 Instead of focusing on your profit/loss statement, why not pour all that energy on making sure that you stick to your trading plan?

 You shouldn’t obsess over the outcome of your trade, but rather, think about all the instances you followed your rules.
 Each time you follow your rules is a success story in itself.